ThibaultLeroyFr/DILS_genologin/generate_inputfiles/readme.md

-Here I provide the code to randomly pick up some 100kb genomic sequences and automatically generate the input files for DILS.
+Here I provide the code to randomly pick up some 100kb genomic sequences and automatically generate the input files for DILS.<br>
-(my fasta sequences are on the genotoul cluster, with the following format  /work/genphyse/cytogen/Thibault/SeqApiPop_completevcf/Species/reconstr_speces_chrXXX.bed.tmp/*.fasta )
+(my fasta sequences are on the genotoul cluster, with the following format  /work/genphyse/cytogen/Thibault/SeqApiPop_completevcf/Species/reconstr_speces_chrXXX.bed.tmp/*.fasta )<br><br>

 The first lines of the file script_generate_inputfiles_DILS.sh should be modified, then all is generated automatically in the directory /work/genphyse/cytogen/Thibault/SeqApiPop_demography/DILS/
 <b>Lines to be modified:</b><br>